joeyyy09/PassMan/README.md

 ## 🚀 Usage
 - Create an account by providing your email address and a master password.
 - Use the password manager to store your usernames and passwords for various accounts.
-- Use the password strength meter to ensure that your passwords are strong and secure.
-- Enable multi-factor authentication for added security.
-- Share your passwords with other authorized users.
 - Set automatic password expiry and change notifications to ensure that your passwords are always up to date.

 ## 🔐 Security